hyprland-community/pyprland/README.md

 - `scratchpad` implements dropdowns & togglable poppups
 - `monitors` allows relative placement of monitors depending on the model
 - `workspaces_follow_focus` provides commands and handlers allowing a more flexible workspaces usage on multi-monitor setups.
 If you think the multi-screen behavior of hyprland is not usable or broken/unexpected, this is probably for you.
+- `lost_windows` brings lost floating windows to the current workspace

 ## Installation